billbuchanan/pqc_signatures/README.md

 * Other Signatures (4): ALTEQ, eMLE-Sig 2.0 (Embedded Multilayer Equations with Heavy Layer Randomization), KAZ-SIGN (Kriptografi Atasi Zarah), Preon, and Xifrat1-Sign.
 * Isogeny Signatures (1): SQIsign.

+The current standards are:

+* Falcon.
+[Falcon](https://asecuritysite.com/pqc/falcon_sign).
+Falcon is a NIST approved standard PQC (Post Quantum Cryptography) digital signatures.
+It is derived from NTRU ((Nth degree‐truncated polynomial ring units) and is a lattice-based methods for quantum robust digital signing.
+Falcon is based on the Gentry, Peikert and Vaikuntanathan method for generating lattice-based signature schemes, along with a trapdoor sampler - Fast Fourier sampling.
+We select three parameters: N, p and q.
+To generate the key pair, we select two polynomials: f and g.
+From these we compute: F=fq=f−1(modq) and where f and fq are the private keys.
+The public key is h=p⋅fq.f(modq).
+With Falcon-512 (which has an equivalent security to RSA-2048), we generate a public key of 897 bytes, and a signature size of 666 bytes, while FALCON-1024 gives a public key of 1,793 bytes and a signature size of 1,280 bytes.
+* Dilithium.
+[Dilithium](https://asecuritysite.com/pqc/dilithium_sign).
+At present, CRYSTALS (Cryptographic Suite for Algebraic Lattices) supports two quantum robust mechanisms: Kyber for key-encapsulation mechanism (KEM) and key exchange; and Dilithium for a digital signature algorithm.
+CRYSTALS Dilithium uses lattice-based Fiat-Shamir schemes, and produces one of the smallest signatures of all the post-quantum methods, and with relatively small public and private key sizes.
+The three main implements for the parameters used are: Dilithium 2, Dilithium 3 and Dilithium 5.
+Overall, Dilithium 3 is equivalent to a 128-bit signature, and is perhaps the starting point for an implementation.

 ## Implementations
 At present the code contains: